harshqa-webkul/user-guide-initiated-/src/master/sales/products.md

 ### Variants Management

-Manage product variants with the following actions:
+Use this section to manage product variants generated via attributes:

 - **View:** See variant details.
 - **Edit:** Update variant info.